|

 and Markings

-The Liver (and Chocolate) and Blue colors are
+The Liver (and Chocolate) and Blue and Lavender

 from a recessive gene, which is very rare.